Current employer: Astellia

 Is there anything else which you would like to share with our current students?

 Be as active as possible.
-Plymouth University offers a wide range of opportunities.
+The University of Plymouth offers a wide range of opportunities.
 It is definitely a good place to make connections with people from different departments.
 There is also a lot of support on offer for international students to help cope in a different cultural environment.